dpear/metagpt/README.md

-# OpenAI Jupyter Notebook Wrapper
+# LMNOP

-AutoMetaD (Processing MetaData Automatically) is an LLM-based tool presented in the form of a jupyter notebook that allows users to easily clean and summarize metadata with support for attributes commonly relevant to microbiome studies.
-Users can interact with an LLM within a jupyter notebook in ways that automatically provide context to queries based on the loaded metadata file.
-Summarizing a table and visualizing columns and intersections of columns have been automated, along with specific functions for anomaly detection and column name correcting.
+LMNOP (LLM-based Microbial Metadata Notebook Processing) is a tool presented in the form of a jupyter notebook that allows users to easily clean and summarize metadata fields with support for attributes commonly relevant to microbiome studies, such as summary statistics and visualizations.
+Users can directly query an LLM within a jupyter notebook in ways that automatically provide context to queries based on the loaded metadata file.
+With automated improved prompt engineering, obtaining and running code suggestions from ChatGPT.
+The notebook also provides functions for anomaly detection and column name correcting are presented.
+Voice recognition is also supported through OpenAI's extremely accurate whisper voice transcription library.

 ## Installation